 Ptolemy I Augustus

 In some ways, it is surprising that some kind of an official medal was not issued for the first inauguration of George Washington.

-American political items is the Washington inauguration button.
-It is recorded that Washington wore a set of specially made metal
+cherished of American political items is the Washington inauguration button.
+It is recorded that Washington wore a set of

-and John Q. Adams had fine medals struck privately, followed by Martin Van Buren, John Tyler, James K. Polk and Zachary Taylor
+Jefferson and John Q. Adams had fine medals struck privately, followed by Martin Van Buren, John Tyler, James K. Polk and